peteroupc/html3dutil/doc/extras_starpolygon.md

 #### Return Value

 Array of points (two-element arrays) making up the star polygon.
-The first number of each point is the X coordinate, and the second the Y coordinate.
+The first number of each point is the x-coordinate, and the second the y-coordinate.
 (Type: Array.&lt;Array.&lt;number>>)

 [Back to documentation index.](index.md)